3-Sebas-Sanchez/BreezeTask/README.md

 ## 📌 Project Description

-This project is a **Mobile Application** developed in Java with a focus on **Object-Oriented Programming** and inspired by the popular note-taking app, Notion.
+This project is a **Desktop Application** developed in Java with a focus on **Object-Oriented Programming** and inspired by the popular note-taking app, Notion.
 It allows the user to manage:

 - **Personal Notes** with tags and editing.
 - **Calendar Events** with monthly view.